Scottsdale, AZ Rehab for Holistic Treatment of Drugs & Alcohol

 After detoxification, the next step is to address and fix the root of the problem: the patient’s reason for addiction.
 The reason of addiction varies from individual to individual.
 The goal here is to completely remove that reason to stop the patient from experiencing a relapse.

 Rehabilitation is often done as therapy.
-The rehab therapy may be done in the following manners:
+Rehab therapy may be done in the following manners:

 - Individual Therapy